The Sandbaggers: Books

+Events

+Sandbagger One

+"Sandbagger One" was held in Bellmawr, New Jersey, on 8 and 9 August 1992 and organised by Michael Macomber and Caryn Dunkel.
+The guest of honour was Ray Lonnen.
+It was a small event but Ray Lonnen expressed amazement that there was still interest in the series so long after it ended.
+For many years it remained the one and only organised fan event dedicated to the series.

+Sandbagger Two

+"Sandbagger Two" was a live virtual webinar held on 7 October 2023 as a global celebration to mark the 45th anniversary of the first UK broadcast.
+It was organised by The Sandbaggers Yorkshire Television 1978-1980 Facebook group.
+The keynote speakers were Roy Marsden and Greg Rucka.
+The event also included discussion of Ian Mackintosh's life, his novels, and other television work influenced by The Sandbaggers.

 Legacy

 The Sandbaggers in America

-Although not a huge ratings hit during its initial UK broadcast, The Sandbaggers generated a cult following when telecast abroad, most notably in the USA.
+The Sandbaggers generated a cult following when broadcast in the USA.
 PBS outlet KTEH in San Jose, California aired at least five runs of The Sandbaggers after it became "a local phenomenon".

-American Sandbaggers fandom produced fanzines, websites, and even a convention: Ray Lonnen was the guest of honour at "Sandbagger One" in New Jersey in 1992.
+American Sandbaggers fandom produced fanzines, websites, and even the first ever dedicated convention: "Sandbagger One" in 1992.

 Queen & Country

 Greg Rucka, novelist and creator of the comic book espionage series Queen & Country, has said that the comic book is consciously inspired by The Sandbaggers and is in a sense a "quasi-sequel".
 In the comic book, the structure of SIS mirrors that seen in the television series, down to the division of responsibilities between Directors of Operations and Intelligence and the existence of a Special Operations Section known as the "Minders".
 The comic book also features a more modern and sophisticated Ops Room, and bureaucratic wrangling reminiscent of the television series.

 Several characters and situations in Queen & Country parallel The Sandbaggers, including a fatherly "C" who is eventually replaced by a more political and less sympathetic appointee; a Director of Operations who is fiercely protective of the Special Section; a Deputy Chief antagonistic to the independent nature of the Minders; a rivalry with MI5; and a cooperative relationship with the CIA.
 In addition, several scenes and lines of dialogue are similar or allude to the television series.
 However, as the comic book takes place in the present day, the geopolitical situation is very different.
 In addition, the stories are more action-oriented and focus on the exploits of Minder Tara Chace rather than on Paul Crocker, the Director of Operations.